 It has a 240 sq. inch cooking area with a 12,000 BTU stainless steel burner.
 The grill also includes a veggie panel to allow for versatility while cooking.

 Though we love the portability and ease of use of this grill, it does not come with a stand which will add to the total cost.
 It is an affordable option, but there are others that might suit you better, especially if you live in windier places.

-Perfect For Smaller Spaces
+Best For Smaller Spaces

 The only real difference between the two is that one comes with a stand and the other one doesn’t.

 For this review, we’re talking about the one with the stand.
 It comes with a 145 sq. inch cooking area with a 5,500 BTU burner and porcelain enameled grate.

 It is very easy to carry around and set up, which makes this ideal for on the go grilling.
 The stand can easily be taken off to make this a tabletop grill.
 We like the compact design of this grill, which allows the heat to remain close to allow for maximum efficiency.

 Factors To Consider When Buying A Gas Grill

 Are you having a hard time choosing the best gas grill for you?
 Well don’t worry because I got your back.
 There are many important factors to consider when buying a grill and I believe these three key elements should influence your decision in making a solid purchase.